-All pricing is for us to prepare, file, and serve all documents for an uncontested matter.
+LDA PRO prepares, files, and serves all documents for an uncontested divorce.
 If the case becomes contested you can either represent yourself in court or hire an attorney.
-If the judge requires a hearing for your case to be settled there are additional fees to prepare and file paperwork.
+If the judge requires a hearing for your case to be settled there are additional fees to set the case for settlement conference and / or mediation..
 You may also utilize our cooperating attorney referral network.
 The Mandatory Superior Court fees are not included in the prices below.
 The Superior Court will charge upon filing, unless you qualify for a fee waiver.

 Initial Superior Court Filing Fee: $435.
 Existing Case Motion and Modification Fees: $60.